njx/brackets-livedev2/README.md

 The main next steps are:

+#### Strategy for including the new functionality in the XDK

+TBD.
+Not sure if we want to get this into Brackets core before 1.0, so we'll probably need a way to let the XDK remove the existing LiveDevelopment and include the extension.
+The main issue here is that the LiveDevServerManager and Servers would still need to be instantiated (they're not currently in the extension).

 #### Internal (iframe) preview transport

 The XDK would like to provide a live preview in the app itself (rather than in an external browser).
 This should be easy to implement by simply creating a different transport that opens the document in an `<iframe>` and communicates with it via `postMessage()`.

+We might also need to add a way to allow for multiple transports to be active at the same time.

 #### CSS live editing